cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Their repository consolidates all the important project information such as links to Whitepapers, Documentation, Source Code and Smart Contract addresses.

+## EVM Codes

+[EVM Codes](https://www.evm.codes/) is an interactive reference for the Ethereum Virtual Machine (EVM) and its Opcodes.

+Browsing through the website you'll get access to a thorough list with Opcodes and Instructions as well as a playground to test and troubleshoot EVM bytecode.

 ## EtherVM

 The [EtherVM](https://ethervm.io/) project is a collection of resources for everything related to the Ethereum Virtual Machine (EVM).